 Although I've traveled to many parts of Italy and have tasted limoncello there, it wasn't in Southern Italy, where this popular liqueur is mainly produced (particularly in the Amalfi Coast region).

-In preparation for this Italian Limoncello Recipe, I watched many Youtube videos on the subject.
-I quickly discovered that unlike some recipes that generally have a similar process to prepare, that is not the case with Limoncello.
+In preparation for this Italian limoncello recipe, I watched many YouTube videos on the subject.
+I quickly discovered that, unlike some recipes that generally have a similar process to prepare, that is not the case with Limoncello.

-The ratio of alcohol to water, sugar, and lemons varied greatly!
-As an example, the alcohol content was anywhere from 1-ยผ cups to as much as 4 cups.
+The ratio of alcohol to water, sugar, and lemons varied greatly in each limoncello recipe!
+As an example, the alcohol content was anywhere from 1-¼ cups to as much as 4 cups.
+Although most of the limoncello recipes included a simple syrup, some just stirred the sugar in with the alcohol, while others used honey.
+I even found some limoncello recipes that added lemon juice instead of water.

-I even found some recipes that add lemon juice instead of water.
 As usual, I let my instinct be my guide in deciding on the ingredients and proportions to use.
+I'm really happy with the results of this limoncello recipe and I have a feeling you will too!

 Jump to:

-๐ง Why This Recipe Works
+😍 Why You'll Love This Recipe

 - Homemade limoncello makes the BEST gift for the holidays!

-๐Ingredients & Substitutions
+🔖 Ingredients & Substitutions

 - Lemons: Use fresh, organic lemons, if possible.

-- Alcohol: Limoncello is usually prepared with ever clear or vodka.
-Personally, I prefer it with ever clear.
+- Alcohol: Limoncello is usually prepared with Everclear or vodka.
+Personally, I prefer it with Everclear.
 Try it both ways and see which you prefer!

-๐ธHow to Make Homemade Limoncello
+🍋 How to Make Homemade Limoncello

 Step 2: Pour two cups of Everclear over the lemon rinds.
 Add the lemon juice, then seal the jar.
+Write the date on the jar.
+During the next 30 days, store the jar in a dark place and shake to agitate every few days, or whenever you remember.

 Would you like to save this recipe?